+44 (0) 207 252 3900 firstname.lastname@example.org

 Monday - Friday 10:00 - 17:30

-One of the most relaxing and enjoyable way to spend an evening is to curl up on the couch and turn the telly to your favorite shows.
+One of the most relaxing and enjoyable way to spend an evening is to curl up on the couch and turn the telly to your favourite shows.
 Since many British shows are filmed on location instead of in a studio, it can be a magnificent way to explore areas of Britain that you have never visited before.
-This summer you might try visiting these filming locations from some of our TV favorites.
+This summer you might try visiting these filming locations from some of our TV favourites.

 Filming location for the British comedy drama series Doc Martin, Cornwall stands out as a star in itself.
 Within one episode, you will want to start planning your own holiday to enjoy all that Cornwall has to offer.
 Situated in the far southwest of England, Cornwall is renowned for its sunny beaches and relatively strange culture.
 Although Doc Martin takes place in a fictional town referred to as Port Wenn, it is filmed in the real-life counterpart Port Isaac on the northern tip of Cornwall.